Scotchester/github-diff-filter/README.md

 # github-diff-filter

-A Google Chrome extension to allow you to filter the list of files in GitHub's comparison views.
+A Google Chrome extension to help you review pull requests by allowing you to filter the list of files in GitHub's comparison views.

+---

 When viewing a commit or pull request with a large number of modified files or lines, it might be helpful to have the ability to filter that list of files on the fly so that you can: